-Visit Tinsel Town by way of Orlando with our guide to real Central Florida buildings, towns and unforgettable landmarks that played a starring role in some of your favorite movies (crocodiles at Gatorland pictured).
+Visit Tinsel Town by way of Orlando at locations that starred in some of your favorite movies.

 Cinephiles, it’s time to take this show on the road as we discover some of the top movies filmed right here in Central Florida.
 From Oscar-winning productions to comedic capers and cult classics, Orlando makes a cameo in a surprising array of movies.
-Streaming fans can also explore Orlando’s latest must-dos through hit television series like Somebody Feed Phil on Netflix, The Wanderer by TripAdvisor on Amazon Prime video, and more.
 Go behind the silver screen for an up-close look at some of your favorite cinematic moments when you visit filming locations in Orlando’s neighborhoods, attractions, theme parks and surrounding areas.
 Action!

 Additional reporting by Lily Denneen.